unixorn/git-extra-commands/README.md

 * [How to Review a Merge Commit](https://haacked.com/archive/2014/02/21/reviewing-merge-commits/) - Good article on dealing with reviewing the changes made during a merge.

+* [Learn Git Branching](https://learngitbranching.js.org/) is the most visual and interactive way to learn `git` on the web; you'll be challenged with exciting levels, given step-by-step demonstrations of powerful features, and maybe even have a bit of fun along the way.

 * [Top ten pull request review mistakes](https://blog.scottnonnenberg.com/top-ten-pull-request-review-mistakes/) is a great article by Scott Nonnenberg on how to do better code reviews on PRs.

 * [A Tidy, Linear Git History](http://www.bitsnbites.eu/a-tidy-linear-git-history/) - Marcus Geelnard wrote a blog post about the value of a linear commit history.